Weird Wings over Scotland row: a win for Google

 WoS went on to claim that the clips were "published in full accordance with the fair-use exemptions of copyright law", linking to government advice that makes clear that there is no such thing in the law of Scotland (which in this respect is identical to the law of England and Wales).

 Criticism, review and reporting current events

 Fair dealing for criticism, review or quotation is allowed for any type of copyright work.
 Fair dealing with a work for the purpose of reporting current events is allowed for any type of copyright work other than a photograph.
 In each of these cases, a sufficient acknowledgement will be required.

-This "fair dealing" is very different from the US concept of "fair use", which boils down to "use it and see whether the person whose rights you've infringed can take it to court - which can cost them $1 million to go all the way."
+This "fair dealing" is very different from the US concept of "fair use", which boils down to "use it and see whether the person whose rights you've infringed can got to court."

 Whether posting an entire news report is "fair dealing" is an interesting question.
 Does it "interfere with the normal exploitation of the work"?
 That's a key test for whether a use is "fair dealing".
 Note that if the report includes any still images, copying it is clearly not fair dealing.
 The advice helpfully goes on:

 As stated, a photograph cannot be reproduced for the purpose of reporting current events.
 The intention of the law is to prevent newspapers or magazines reproducing photographs for reporting current events which have appeared in competitor's publications.